RANDCorporation/heat-impacts/README.md

 This tool was developed by Lawrence Baker (lbaker@rand.org) and Roland Sturm as part of the RAND project "Health and Social Services During Heat Events".
 Funding was provided by the Los Angeles County Chief Sustainability Office through the Los Angeles County Quality and Productivity Commission.

+The correponding report, Health and Social Services During Heat Events: Demand for Services in Los Angeles County, can be found [here](https://www.rand.org/pubs/research_reports/RRA3406-1.html)

 The matching approach used in this app is based on [a method developed by the California Department of Public Health](https://www.cdph.ca.gov/Programs/OHE/CDPH%20Document%20Library/Climate-Health-Equity/CDPH-2022-Heat-Wave-Excess-Mortality-Report.pdf)

 We thank Ali Frazzini, Karen Chang, and Meredith Milet for their feedback on earlier versions of this tool.